Adoption Coordinator Guide

 13. Remind the foster (sometimes more than once) that the dog CANNOT BE RELEASED to the adopter without confirmation of contract, payment and all of the dog's paperwork (medical and shelter records).
 There are times when the foster will ask if the adopter can take the dog with them at the meet and greet.
 Yes, they can, however, we must have the contract and the payment confirmed prior to the dog going anywhere.
 This is very important!
 Once the adopter has the dog, it’s much harder to get them to do the contract and payment.
 As the Adoption Coordinator, I would even ask the person to do it in advance if they plan to take the dog with them.

-13. If the adopter is out of state, you need to request transport once the adoption contract and payment are received.
+14. If the adopter is out of state, you need to request transport once the adoption contract and payment are received.
 We have a transport from Texas to New England (at least) every two weeks (see Drop-off & Pick-up Locations).
-Please click here to request transport.
-Please also let the foster know that there are instructions for transport on here under the Foster Menu.
+Please let the foster know that there are instructions for transport here under the Foster Menu.
 There are specific requirements for vetting and a list of things that should go with the dog, which are all important information for the foster to read and understand.
 Otherwise the dog cannot go.

 15. Make sure to ask for pictures of the dog(s) with their forever family!
 This is the best part after all the effort we put into this! <3